shangl02/Pipeline/TME/QTL_pipeline/README.md

         -f flashPCA     # path to flashPCA bianry tool --hld  path/to/high_LD_regions_file

 This step creats a folder named **f02_pca** in plink folder.
-It gets overlapped SNPs between cohort and 1k genomics and use these SNPs from 1k genomics to calculate PCA and then project to the cohorts to get the PC for the cohorts.
+It gets overlapped SNPs between cohort and reference cohort (eg:1k genomics) and use these SNPs from reference cohort to calculate PCA and then project to the cohorts to get the PC for the cohorts.
+Then it transfers the plink file to a table with rows as SNPS and columns as samples and values are genotypes.
+The file name is **germ_newSp38.traw.gz**

 ### Step 4) Prepare covarate file and cytoreason file for MatrixQTL anlaysis